spaceofmiah/dcd-django-project/README.md

 2) Create `.dockerignore` file

 This works like `.gitignore`.
-It is used to specify files & folders that should be ignored during the build of our docker images. (read more)[https://docs.docker.com/engine/reference/builder/#dockerignore-file]
+It is used to specify files & folders that should be ignored during the build of our docker images. [read more](https://docs.docker.com/engine/reference/builder/#dockerignore-file)

+3) Add `requirements.txt` file

+This file list the dependencies which are essential to the creation and functioning of our django project.